BGroup-Coder/PrivacyPolicy/PrivacyPolicy.md

 and BS10012-2017 standards.

 The Company will:
- Comply with all a
-pplicable laws and regulations and contractual obligations;
+ Comply with all applicable laws and regulations and contractual obligations;
 Implement continual improvement initiatives, including risk assessment and risk treatment strategies, while making best use of its management resources to better meet information security requirements;